 By early June, La Viga will move to a bigger restaurant two blocks away which will serve more guests.
 In the meantime, chef Martinez says he is currently working on new concepts under the Latin cuisine influence.

-Avoid Sharing Sensitive Information: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Verify the Representative: Ensure that the person you are speaking with is a legitimate representative of the business.
-Check their name and position on the business's official website.
-Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to speak with a licensed privacy attorney to ensure adherence and to safeguard your rights and interests.
-You can find more information here by looking up a licensed privacy law specialist.
+Protect Your Personal Data: Keep sensitive information like social security numbers, credit card details, and passwords private.
+Verify the Representative: Make sure the representative is legitimate.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider being aware of local $stateName state laws.
+It is also advisable to contact an accredited privacy lawyer to ensure adherence and to defend your rights and interests.
+You can find more information here by finding an accredited legal expert in privacy laws.

 Weather Conditions: Look at the weather forecast for the area before you visit.
-Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Check Business Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.

-Share Your Experience: Review the business on their Facebook page or Google Local Business.
+Share Your Experience: Post your review on the business's Facebook page or Google Local Business.
 This helps others in making informed decisions.